 Early unethical diamond mining practices and ‘blood diamonds’ have made many people wary of working with mined diamonds.
 We support questioning an industry that has historically unethical labour conditions.

-That’s why we pride ourselves on only working with the most reputable diamond suppliers who uphold rigorous international standards.
+That’s why we pride ourselves on our commitment to only working with the most reputable diamond suppliers who uphold rigorous international standards and source conflict-free diamonds.

-Mined diamonds are certified by third party associations like the Gemological Institute of America (GIA) before they are available on the market.
+Mined diamonds are certified by third party associations like the Gemological Institute of America (GIA) or International Gemological Institute (IGI) before they are available on the market.
 These certifying bodies employ expert gemologists who examine every diamond under magnification to document the stone’s characteristics.

 The following attributes are documented: